gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### Requirements

-This tutorial assumes that the reader feels comfortable coding with Javascript, JSON files, HTML.
-LESS and jQuery.
+This tutorial assumes that the reader feels comfortable coding with Javascript, JSON files, HTML, LESS and jQuery.

 ### 2. About Sails.js

 Sails is an MVC framework to manage the whole development pipeline of an application (frontend and backend).
 It makes it easy to build custom, enterprise-grade Node.js apps.
 It is designed to emulate the familiar MVC pattern of frameworks like Ruby on Rails, but with support for the requirements of modern apps: data-driven APIs with a scalable, service-oriented architecture.
-It's especially good for building chat, realtime dashboards, or multiplayer games; but you can use it for any web application project - top to bottom.
+It's especially good for building chat, real-time dashboards, or multiplayer games; but you can use it for any web application project - top to bottom.
 These are some of its features:

 - **It's 100% Javascript**
 - **You can use any database system**: Sails bundles a powerful ORM, Waterline, which provides a simple data access layer that just works, no matter what database you're using